Skip to content

 What types of incident can be raised?

-DomainDash monitors four aspects of your site and can raise incidents for each:
+DomainDash watches four aspects of your site and can raise incidents for each:

 Check typePossible incidents